acro5piano/graphwire/README.md

 # Motivation

 GraphQL Subscription is hard to build.
-It takes lots of work.
+It is troublesome and requires lots of work.

 - WebSocket connection over a load balancer
 - Performance optimization when publishing